In a perfect world, your employee newsletter would arrive in your colleagues inbox, and they would be eager to open it.

 Have employees recommend books, TV shows, movies, podcasts, restaurants, apps, tools, or even service providers.
 This is a great way to connect employees with common interests and provide more value in their everyday life.

 Give employees a chance to offer their feedback and sentiment on your content, organizational changes, or policy updates.
-Surveys and polls encourage a culture of feedback while helping employees feel heard.
+Internal surveys and polls encourage a culture of feedback while helping employees feel heard.

 Quotes are a great way to break up your content and give people something to chew on.